 Global Journal of Animal Law

-The Editor Board is wishing all GJAL-readers an enjoyable read and a Happy New Year!
+The Editor Board is wishing all GJAL-readers an enjoyable read and a lovely summertime!

 Anna Birgitta Wahlberg